elifiner/pydump/README.md

 Usage.
 1. 2.
 3. 4.
 =====

-There are three things and only one function to know to get up and running.
+There are four things and only one function to know to get up and running.

 ### 1) Initialize